 I love to decorate and craft for the seasons and holidays, especially Christmas and Valentine’s.
-My spring crafts are a bit more subtle.
-But I still manage to make a few decorations for the mantle, like this paper mache egg decoration.
+My Easter crafts are a bit more subtle.
+But I still make a few decorations for the mantle, like this paper mache egg decoration.

-To decorate the paper mache egg I used spring images from my sister site Pictureboxblue.
-There is both a collection of vintage rabbit illustrations and vintage daffodil images on the site.
+To decorate the paper mache egg, I used spring images from my sister site Pictureboxblue.
+The site has a collection of vintage rabbit illustrations and daffodil images.
 I have edited these pictures to make them into clipart images.
 You can download these for free to use for this craft.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.